zammit123/iot_platform_backend/README.md

 # Backend

+I chose Supabase, Prisma, and Express for the backend because they each solve a different layer of the stack in a modern, efficient way:

+Supabase provides a fully managed Postgres database with authentication, APIs, and hosting built-in.
+It saves time setting up infrastructure while giving me the power of SQL and features like row-level security.

+Prisma acts as the ORM layer between my database and code.
+It gives me type-safe queries, schema migrations, and easy relations (like devices ↔ history).
+This makes database access both safer and easier to maintain.

+Express is a lightweight web framework for building REST APIs.
+It lets me expose the Prisma queries (and Supabase features) as clean API endpoints for my frontend or external clients.

+Together, this stack gives me:

+A scalable, production-ready database (Supabase)
+A safe, developer-friendly ORM (Prisma)
+A flexible API layer (Express)

+That combination means I can move fast without sacrificing stability or maintainability.

 - A lot more thought and testing would need to go into security.
 This would include: encryption, protecting routes, granular RBAC controls
 - A strategy would need to be in place to handle updating database schemas and deploying updates through CI/CD